MineFuf/MineFuf/README.md

 - Main languages are C#, Python and Rust

-I'm not doing specific type of projects, just what I want to do at the moment
+I'm not doing specific type of projects, just what I want to do at the moment Thought I'd like to stick to making smaller, command-line tools

 # Also tried
 - HTML/JS